 where $x_0=x(t=0)$ is the initial population.
 It is simple to show that the condition of positiveness $x_{n+1}\ge 0$ is automatically satisfied if $\phi$ satisfy the rule II of the NSFD scheme.
-The steady-states of eq. (\ref{eq:logistic_disc1}) are $\tilde x_1=0$ and $\tilde x_1=E$: for the trivial steady-state, $J(\tilde x_1)=1+r\phi>1$ for $ r>0$ and $ 0<\phi<1$, then is unstable; for the non trivial one, $J(\tilde x_2)=1/(1+r\phi)<1$, then is asimptotically stable.
-We conclude that the NSFD scheme well reproduces the behavior of the differential equation (\ref{eq:logistic_disc}).
+The steady--states of eq. \eqref{eq:logistic_disc1} are $\tilde x_1=0$ and $\tilde x_1=E$: for the trivial steady--state, $J(\tilde x_1)=1+r\phi>1$ for $ r>0$ and $ 0<\phi<1$, then is unstable; for the non trivial one, $J(\tilde x_2)=1/(1+r\phi)<1$, then is asimptotically stable.
+We conclude that the NSFD scheme well reproduces the behavior of the differential equation \eqref{eq:logistic_disc}.

-In opposition, the Euler and Runge-Kutta discretization methods are dynamically inconsistent with the original differential equation \cite{mickens94}, showing numerical instabilities.
+In opposition, the Euler and Runge--Kutta discretization methods are dynamically inconsistent with the original differential equation \cite{mickens94}, showing numerical instabilities.
 Also in \cite{anguelov_lubuma_shillor} is remarked that the application of these two standard schemes produces a not correct monotonicity and oscillations for particular values of the mesh $\Delta t$.

-\section{Mutualistic interaction between two species}
+\section{Mutualistic Interaction Between two Species}

-It is now considered a more complex case respect to the logistic equation: this is the formulation introduced by Holland and DeAngelis 2009 \cite{Holland_2005} for the mutualism description, based on Rosenzweig-MacArthur model of predator-prey interactions.
-After a brief review of the problem in continuous-time domain, two discrete schemes will be proposed.
+It is now considered a more complex case respect to the logistic equation: this is the formulation introduced by Holland and DeAngelis 2009 \cite{Holland_2005} for the mutualism description, based on Rosenzweig--MacArthur model of predator--prey interactions.
+After a brief review of the problem in continuous--time domain, two discrete schemes will be proposed.